Guidance

 This guidance tells His Majesty’s Passport Office staff how we send customers’ passports and documents to them when their application is complete.

-We only use third party courier services in exceptional circumstances where we are unable to deliver a package by secure delivery or Royal Mail Special Delivery in time for travel.
+We only use third party courier services in exceptional circumstances where we are unable to deliver a package by secure delivery using either Royal Mail 24 or 48 hour tracked service or Royal Mail Special Delivery in time for travel.
 Separate guidance is available about using Courier services.

-If the customer has requested that we return their documents to them before we have made a final decision about their application, you must follow the Returning documents on live applications guidance.
+If the customer asks us to return their documents before we have made a final decision about their application, you must follow the Returning documents on live applications guidance.

 Contacts